pedroeml/dragons-crud/README.md

 # Dragons CRUD

-This is a simple Angular project generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9 for the Pragma Brewery Code Assignment.
+This is a simple Angular project generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

 ## Installation